 Day 1: You will depart from your hometown airport in the United States.

 Day 2: Upon arrival, you will be met at the airport by one of our local tour guides.
-Our first stop will be to the Basilica of St. Paul Outside the Wall where the body of St. Paul is buried.
+Depending on the time of arrival, our first stop will be to the Basilica of St. Paul Outside the Wall where the body of St. Paul is buried.
 It is the second largest Basilica in Rome and one of the five largest in the world.
 After we leave the Basilica of St. Paul Outside the wall, we will stop and check into the hotel.
 In the afternoon we will be visiting St. Mary Major, the main Basilica dedicated to Mary in Rome; home to the remains of Jesus' manger, brought by St. Helen, the mother of Constantine, to Rome; the tomb of Bernini (the Architect of St Peter's in the Vatican); the tomb of St. Jerome who translated the Bible from Greek to Latin as he lived next to the manger of Jesus in Bethlehem; and the oldest icon in the world of the Virgin Mary painted by St. Luke: the famous Salus Populi Romani.
 We will have dinner with red and white wine included and stay overnight in Rome.

 Day 3: Today we will spend the day in Vatican City, the smallest country in the world.
 First, we will visit the Vatican Museums, including the Sistine Chapel (the Pope's private Chapel).
 After the museums we will enter the Basilica of St. Peter in the Vatican.
 Since we arrange all of our tours in advance you will not have to stand in long lines to gain entrance.
 St. Peter's is the largest Basilica in the world and the building itself is great piece of art by Bernini.
 Vatican rules dictate that your shoulders and knees must be covered out of respect while in St. Peter’s Basilica, make sure your wardrobe today includes long pants, capris, or skirts below the knee, and no sleeveless shirts or tank tops.
 Again, we will have dinner with red and white wine included and stay overnight in Rome.